Skip to content

 Small Numbers Add Up Faster Than You Think

 A five pound monthly subscription sounds trivial.
 Sixty units a year still sounds manageable.
 But spread across eight or ten subscriptions, that logic stops holding.
-Seeing your total broken down to a daily figure is worth considering as a reframing exercise rather than a strict budget rule.
+Seeing your total broken down to a daily figure is worth noting as a reframing exercise rather than a strict budget rule.
 It simply puts familiar numbers in an unfamiliar light, which is often where clarity begins.

 Quick example